Insomnia2331/React-travel/README.md

 # Website address

 # How to run on your local machine:
-* Type npm install to install any necessary packages and dependencies.
+* Type 'npm install' to install any necessary packages and dependencies.
-* Type npm start to start the project on localhost.
+* Type 'npm start' to start the project on localhost.
 * Open the http://localhost:3000/ in your browser.
 * Project is running now, well done.